 LARGEMOUTH BASS, SPOTTED BASS, BREAM & WALLEYE

 In the summer months, look for largemouth bass in 20 to 30 feet of water along main lake points and in creek channels in the mid-lake section.
-During the fall months, largemouth bass will actively feed on the surface during the early morning and evening in coves and open water areas of the river channel.
-The river channel on the upper end of the lake within the vicinity of the U.S. Forest Service Ramp downstream to the "Big Basin" is the best area to catch bass on the surface.
+During the fall months, largemouth bass will actively feed at the surface over open water during the early morning and evening.
+The river channel on the upper end of the lake within the vicinity of the U.S. Forest Service Ramp downstream to the "Big Basin" is the best area to catch bass on the surface during the fall months.

-As the water temperature cools down during the fall months, schools of spotted bass will aggressively feed at the surface on small blueback herring.
-This is a great time to fish with small topwater baits, troll umbrella rigs or live line with blueback herring.
+As the water temperature cools during the fall months, schools of spotted bass will aggressively feed at the surface on small blueback herring.
+This is a great time to fish with small topwater baits, Alabama rigs or live-line with blueback herring.
 Schooling bass are most abundant in the narrow section of the river in the upper end of the lake between the U.S. Forest Service boat ramp downstream to the "Big Basin" area.

 Bluegills and redbreast readily take crickets, while the larger redear sunfish prefer red wigglers in deeper water.
 The best artificial lures for bream include small in-line spinner baits, like a Mepps Spinner or Rooster Tail, or small curly-tailed grubs.
 If you are into fly fishing, try casting rubber ants or spiders underneath overhanging branches during the early morning or evening.

 During the full moon in late-May or early-June, bream will build spawning nests on sandy flats where creeks flow into the lake.
 Their circular nests are generally visible from the surface and are the best place to target bream in the springtime.
-Bank fishing opportunities are available on the upper end of the lake at the U.S. Forest Service boat ramp and its two public fishing piers but a $4 parking fee is required.
+Bank fishing opportunities are available on the upper end of the lake at the U.S. Forest Service boat ramp and its two public fishing piers but a $5 parking fee is required.

 There are three seasonal patterns for catching walleye in Lake Rabun.
 During March, fish the shallow headwaters at dusk and dark with floating stick baits, chartreuse curly-tailed grub, shallow running crankbaits or nightcrawlers.
-During the day, fish the deeper sections of the lower river by dragging nightcrawlers along the bottom or by casting crankbaits in perch, shad or crayfish color patterns.
+During the day, fish the deeper sections of the lower river by dragging nightcrawlers along the bottom or by trolling crankbaits in perch, shad or crayfish color patterns.